Approach to Cardiac Arrest

 - Author 2019: Michael Pasirstein, MD, MPH, Drexel University College of Medicine, Philadelphia, PA

-- Author: Luan Lawson, MD, Brody School of Medicine at East Carolina University, Greenville, North Carolina
+- Author 2008: Luan Lawson, MD, Brody School of Medicine at East Carolina University, Greenville, North Carolina

 “Physician to the Resuscitation Bay Stat!”
-On arriving to the bay, you find EMS performing CPR on patient.
-EMS gives the report that they were called out for a 69 year old female complaining of general ill feeling and dizziness.
-EMS reports patient was stable in route until they rolled into the ED where patient became unresponsive, pulseless, and apneic.
+Upon arriving to the bay, you find EMS performing CPR on a patient.
+EMS gives the report that they were called out for a 69-year-old female complaining of general illness and dizziness.
+When they arrived, the patient was in no distress and was stable en route.
+Just prior to pulling into the ED, she became unresponsive, pulseless, and apneic.

 Upon completion of this self-study module, you should be able to:

 List most frequent causes of Pulseless Electrical Activity